ImpulseAdventure/JPEGsnoop/README-FILES.txt

 2) ACKNOWLEDGEMENTS
 -------------------

-I am very grateful to the following authors whose classes I have reused in the development of JPEGsnoop.
+I am very grateful to the following authors whose classes or concepts I have reused in the development of JPEGsnoop.

   CmdLine.cpp
+  - *** NOT USED CURRENTLY
   - SmallerAnimals

   FolderDlg.cpp